Isaac-Avila-1/CyberSecurity-Proposal-Capstone-Project/README.md

     - Before fully applying policies onto production resources, recommended to test in a non-production environment
     - Testing allows for organization to see behavior, unintended consequences or patterns
     - Verifies policy effectiveness and alignment with organizational requirements
-    - Testing policies directly inside a production environment poses a threat to security and causes risks in compliance4
+    - Testing policies directly inside a production environment poses a threat to security and causes risks in compliance
     - With well-thought out policies and rigorous testing inside a non-production environment, VIP EVENTS can mitigate security risks, protect company data assets, and ensure integrity of IT systems and operations